-The carrying amounts of Cochlear's non-financial assets, other than inventories (see accounting policy (k)), employee benefit assets (see accounting policy (l)), and deferred tax assets (see accounting policy (n)), are reviewed at each reporting date to determine whether there is any indication of impairment.
+The carrying amounts of Cochlear's non-financial assets, other than inventories (see accounting policy (k)), employee benefit assets (see accounting policy (n)), are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, the asset's recoverable amount is estimated (see below).